 Internal Corporate Transactions.
-We have amended our certificate of incorporation and long-term incentive plans to provide for a single class of authorized common stock and to convert all outstanding stock options to purchase each of Carrols Holdings' Taco Cabana class of common stock and Carrols Holdings' Pollo Tropical class of common stock into options to purchase only Carrols Holdings' Carrols class of common stock.
+Prior to the commencement of this offering, we will amend our current certificate of incorporation and long-term incentive plans to provide for a single class of authorized common stock and to convert all outstanding stock options to purchase each of Carrols Holdings' Taco Cabana class of common stock and Carrols Holdings' Pollo Tropical class of common stock into options to purchase only Carrols Holdings' Carrols class of common stock.